cartagenae/X_Walk/README.md

 ## Requirements (Windows users only)

-__*** If you're running X Walk from the latest version of either MacOS or any Linux distribution, then Git and Python should be already installed in your system.__
+__*** If you're running X Walk from the latest version of MacOS or any Linux distribution, then both, Git and Python should be installed in your system.__

 ### Git